-It’s good to clear the Google Chrome cache every once in awhile.
+It’s a good idea to clear the Google Chrome cache every once in awhile.
 The Chrome cache pre-stores files like images and web pages that sit on your hard drive for faster access if you were to visit the same pages again or pages that have the same components.
 Having this data on the hard drive can be a privacy issue for some people.
 Here’s how to clear the data.

-5. Choose the period of time you wish to delete cached information using the Obliterate the following items from drop down menu.
-From there, you can choose the types of data you wish to delete.
+- Select the period of time you wish to delete cached information using the “Obliterate the following items from” drop down menu.
+From there, you can choose “Cached images and files“.

 I have a problem where Google freezes and says “Waiting for cache”.
 How can I solve this problem?

 Clearing the cached images and files should solve that problem.